tag-designs/docs/docs/content/en/_index.md

 {{< class "pure-u-3-4" >}}

 This website documents
-the use, design, and fabrication of **NanoLoggers** which are custom tags below the mass and power budgets of most low-energy devices -- $1g$ and $1\mu W$, respectively -- that can collect continuous data for up to a year.
+the use, design, and fabrication of  custom tags below the mass and power budgets of most low-energy devices -- $1g$ and $1\mu W$, respectively -- that can collect continuous data for up to a year.
 The tags we present are *archival*, which means that the data they collect can only be downloaded by retrieving the tags.